 On this page childcare providers will find information, advice and guidance on safeguarding in early years:

-Providers are advised that in situations where a different explanation of an injury or mark is provided by a parent/carer to that of a child, a call should always be made to First Response (Option 2 on the IVR).
+Providers are advised that in situations where a different explanation of an injury or mark is provided by a parent/carer to that of a child, a call should always be made the Front Door Service as part of the Staffordshire Children's Advice Service (formerly First Response).
 Providers should record the date, time, name of the person they spoke to and response provided.